-Located on the border of the United States and Canada, it shares its beautiful solitude, stretching for miles and miles, with the Boundary Waters Canoe Area Wilderness of Minnesota.
+Located on the border of the USA and Canada, it shares its beautiful solitude, stretching for miles, with the Boundary Waters Canoe Area Wilderness of Minnesota.
 If you love canoeing or kayaking, this is the place to be.
 With more than 600 lakes, you’ll never run out of destinations.
 There are many pretty hiking trails.
-You can catch fish to eat every day, listen to the howls of wolves every night, and maybe get a visit from a moose or a black bear.
+You can catch fish to eat every day, listen to the howls of wolves every night, and maybe get a visit from a moose or black bear.

-There are many amenities such as an interpretive centre, store and car camping sites.
+Amenities include an interpretive centre, store and car camping sites.
 Quetico Provincial Park has more than 2000 wilderness campsites scattered all around.
 However, drive-in, full-service camping is only available at Dawson Trail, located just off Highway 11 on French Lake.
-You can stay at the Log Cabin or Ojibway Cabin on French Lake as well.
+Or you can stay at the Log Cabin or Ojibway Cabin on French Lake.

 Recommended by Deb from The Visa Project.